eusholli/ttv-ai-clipper/README.md

 # TTV AI Clipper

-A full-stack application with a React frontend and Python FastAPI backend for processing and searching Twitch clips.
+A full-stack application with a React frontend and Python FastAPI backend for processing and searching Telecom TV clips.
 Features include user authentication, clip transcription search, and cloud storage integration.

 ## Features